LinWeizheDragon/LinWeizheDragon.github.io/index.md

 Bacholar of Engineering

 # Work Experience
+### Remote Researcher at Computer Laboratory, University of Cambridge (2020)
+* Proposed a decentralized deep learning framework that utilizes Graph Attention Networks (GATs) to address multi-agent path planning problems.
+* The model trained at simple problem instances show great generalizability in very complex and hard cases (100x in agent number and map size).

 ### Researcher at Computer Laboratory, University of Cambridge (2019)
 * Proposed a network-based novel multi-modal feature fusion framework which can be utilised to make prediction of psychological disorder
 * Developed a self-adaptor(fidgeting) detection system and applied it to investigate automated detection of psychological distress